TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Index.rst

 Top-level objects
 =================

-As described in the :ref:`TypoScript syntax introduction <t3coreapi:typoscript-syntax-introduction>` TypoScript templates are converted into a multidimensional PHP array.
+As described in the :ref:`TypoScript syntax introduction <typoscript-syntax>` TypoScript templates are converted into a multidimensional PHP array.
 You can view this in the TypoScript object browser.
 Top level objects are located on the top level.
 Top level objects are for